khoi/khoi-hugo/content/blog/podcasts-that-I-listen-to.md

 +++
 date = "2016-09-12T12:57:55Z"
 draft = false
-title = "#3 - Podcasts that I listen to"
+title = "Podcasts that I listen to" slug = "podcasts-that-I-listen-to"
-slug = "3-podcasts-that-I-listen-to"
 +++

 I usually listen to podcasts on the way to work.
 These are the ones that I'm personally listen to and enjoy.
 Hope you guys will like it as well.